 It seems email is the best way to send in technical questions, but they'll also schedule a sales call with you.
 This is a great way to get all your sales questions answered.
 LifterLMS offers a couple of sales representatives to help you out over the phone.
 You can even do a group sales call with the CEO, Chris Badgett which is a very nice feature.

-After signing up to the LifterLMS demo, I received a number of helpful emails about getting started.
+After signing up for the LifterLMS demo, I received a number of helpful emails about getting started.
 Although I knew the emails were sent by an autoresponder, it was still a nice touch.

 LifterLMS also offers documentation to answer frequent questions or problems on a variety of issues.
 There's also a detailed installation document and video tutorial.